CheyenneMDavid/ForagingLink-API/README.md

 The purpose of this app is to create singular-format-focused posts with information that spans particular themes of interest.
 To this end, only an Admin of the site can create posts, which cover useful information, themes of interest, and important warnings through appropriate images when required, whilst authenticated users can comment on them.

 The Plants Blog application provides the landing page which displays an image of the plant that is the focus for the current month, followed by previous month's posts in a descending order with pagination ensuring a maximum of 10 items listed, with each item in the list being a link to it's detail page for that plant.
+Both lists and details can be read by all users, authenticated or not.

 **The post content covers:**
 - The environments in which they're found.